MartinThoma/MartinThoma.github.io/content/2017-06-26-mindelheimer-klettersteig.md

 featured_image: logos/hiking.png
 ---

-I've never finished this one ... might still be interesting for others.
+I've never finished this one… might still be interesting for others.
 The rest is in German.

 ## Ausrüstung